ckeditor/ckeditor4/tests/plugins/autocomplete/manual/viewposition.md

 # Inline editor

-1. Focus the editor at the beggining of the text and type `@`.
+1. Focus the editor at the first line and type `@`.
 1. Close the view using `esc` key.
-1. Focus the editor at the end of the text and type `@`
+1. Focus the editor at the last line and type `@`

 ## Expected

-- View at the beggining of the text should be placed below a cursor.
+- View at the first line should be placed below a cursor.
-- View at the end of the text should be placed above a cursor.
+- View at the last line should be placed above a cursor.

 ## Unexpected